Jeunese/jeunese.github.io/docs/overview.md

 * Validate the logic behind your information flow as the intended audience moves between tasks.
 * Identify information gaps, such as incomplete steps, missing context or explanation, or a lack of technical depth.
 * Identify and remove or fix confusing, out-of-date, inaccurate, redundant, or unnecessary information.
-* Check your content for errors and that it meets the requirements outlined in your style guide.
+* Check that your content for errors and that it meets the requirements outlined in your style guide.

 ## Product documentation